 Children in Salt Spring receive computers

-The initiative is the brainchild of the Salt Spring Community Outreach Programme for Empowerment (SSCOPE) International Limited, which handed over the devices today at the Salt Spring Peace and Justice Centre.
+The initiative is the brainchild of the Salt Spring Community Outreach Programme for Empowerment (SSCOPE) International Limited, which handed over the devices on Wednesday at the Salt Spring Peace and Justice Centre.

-Local Chapter President of SSCOPE, Rochelle Cowley, said the computers are to assist the children who attend primary and secondary institutions to gain access to the various online learning platforms for their educational needs.
+Local chapter president of SSCOPE, Rochelle Cowley, told JIS News that the computers are to assist the children who attend primary and secondary institutions to gain access to the various online learning platforms for their educational needs.

 “This No Student Left Behind initiative was born out of the fact that COVID-19 came and a lot of students were getting left behind because they didn't have devices.
 So, we started working as there was a need,” Cowley said.